-Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Stockholm, Sweden.
-Please note that interviews for applicants residing in Sweden, Denmark and Norway are conducted in Stockholm.
+Follow the steps below before your immigrant visa interview at the U.S. Embassy in Stockholm, Sweden.

-As soon as you receive your appointment date, you must schedule a medical exam in Sweden, Denmark or Norway.
-Click the “Medical Exam Instructions” button below for alist of designated doctors’ offices in Sweden, Denmark or Norway.
-Please schedule and attend a medical exam with one of these doctors before your interview.
+As soon as you receive your appointment date, you must schedule a medical exam with a panel physician in your country of residence.
+Click the “Medical Exam Instructions” button below for a list of designated doctors’ offices in Denmark, Estonia, Finland, Latvia, Lithuania, Norway, and Sweden.
+Schedule and attend a medical exam with one of these doctors before your interview.

 Read our interview guidelines to learn about any special actions that you need to take before your visa interview.

-All immigrant visa applicants, regardless of age, require a medical examination prior to the issuance of a visa.
-Only a physician accredited by the U.S. Embassy can perform this exam.
-It is your responsibility to schedule a medical exam with one of the doctors listed below before your visa interview at the U.S. Embassy.
-Medical examination results from other physicians will not be accepted.
-Please instruct the physician to forward your exam results directly to the U.S. Embassy in Stockholm.
+All immigrant visa applicants, regardless of age, must have a medical exam before they get their visa.
+Only a physician approved by the U.S. Embassy is allowed to do this exam.
+It is your responsibility to schedule a medical exam with one of the doctors listed below before your visa appointment at the U.S. Embassy.
+Medical exam results from other physicians will not be accepted.

 DENMARK

-Dr. Mette Gabriel, Dr. Marianne Ankerstjerne Rothaus, Dr. Ulla Marslew
+Dr. Mette Gabriel, Dr. Ulla Marslew and Dr. Johan Gamborg

 Medical Office – Lægekontoret